 Download your Registration Form Here and register your dog or cat at your local customer service centre.

 Change of Owner or Pet Details

 It is the responsibility of the pet owner to contact Council of any changes relating to your pets including change of ownership, address or status of the animal e.g. microchip number.
-To change your animals registration details please contact Council.
+To change your animals registration details please contact Council on 1300 007 662.

-Dog registration is an annual fee and expires on June 30 each year.
-Registration discounts are offered for desexed dogs and pensioner concession.
+Dog and cat registration is an annual fee and expires on June 30 each year.
+Registration discounts are offered for desexed animals and pensioner concession applies.

 Reduced rates apply for dogs located outside of the town designated area.
-To review each towns designated map, please refer to the bottom of this page.
+To review each towns designated map, please refer to the table below.